AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 ##### EVs

 EVs are effort values.
-When an opposing pokemon faints, they give between 1-3 EV of a specific stat.
+When an opposing monster faints, they give between 1-3 EV of a specific stat.
 The stat and value is based on species.

 EVs have two hard caps:
-- Individual: Highest any particular EV can go is 255
+- Individual: Highest any particular EV can go is 252 (it goes in increments of 4: each 4 of an EV adds 1 to its stat)
 - Combined: The total of all EVs can only add up to 510

 ##### Natures